 This course will take place online on Zoom and Google Classroom.
 It will include an Instagram Live component for delivery.
-Students will also be asked to go out on walks as part of their homework, and to write and photograph in the outdoors.

 Are there any other costs?
 Is there anything I need to bring?

-Participants will need a laptop with good internet connation, access to Zoom and Google Classroom, and mobile phones capable of photography, video chat and downloading third party apps.
+Participants will need a laptop with good internet connection, access to Zoom and Google Classroom, and mobile phones capable of photography, video chat and downloading third party apps.
 We will also be using scissors, glue magazines, newspapers, and/or books that we don’t mind cutting up!

 When I've finished, what course can I do next?

 This is a beginners creative writing course and open to more experienced writers.
 Please inquire with City Lit about further poetry, creative writing and photography opportunities.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.